 Tip: Bring a picnic in the early evening and enjoy a stunning sunset across Auckland.

 Feeling peckish?
-Have an authentic Parāoa Parai, the traditional Māori fried bread served with ice cream at Giapo.
+Have an authentic Parāoa Parai, the traditional Māori fried bread served with ice cream and a smile at Giapo.
 This is a delicious local cuisine experience and a low cost treat we know you will enjoy!.
 Have a look at it being made here

-There are also so many other options at Giapo, who are known for their creative flavours and toppings.
+There are also so many other options to try at Giapo, who are known for their creative flavours and toppings.

-Take the 40-minute ferry ride over the Hauraki Gulf to Waiheke Island.
-(Did you know Waiheke Island has been rated as one of the top island escapes in the world?)
+Take the 40-minute ferry ride over the Hauraki Gulf to Waiheke Island and be greeted with beautiful white sand beaches and exciting activities!
+Did you know Waiheke Island has been rated as one of the top island escapes in the world?

 Here are some of the amazing things to do in Waiheke Island: